julienma/generator-static-dockerfile/README.md

 If you don't pass [folder] when calling yo, you will be prompted to give it.
 You can leave it blank, if you want to serve files from your current root folder.

+## Make sure that your build / dist folder is NOT .gitignore'd!

+If you've used a generator to bootstrap your site, there's 90% chance the static output folder is listed in `.gitignore` (e.g. Yeoman with the `dist` folder).
+So remove that folder from your `.gitignore` and make sure it is commited.

+If you don't consider this a best-practice (and you'd be right), then you'll have to find a way to get the content of that static output folder pushed into your Docker container.

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
 He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
 If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).